For Worldwide Release: April 10, 2018

-“High-performing PV panels and decreasing capital costs are making solar power an increasingly affordable and attractive option for forward-looking municipalities that are looking to diversify their portfolios with clean, sustainable sources of power,” said Tom Schmit, sales manager for Altorfer Power Systems.
+“High-performing photovoltaic panels and decreasing capital costs are making solar power an increasingly affordable and attractive option for forward-looking municipalities that are looking to diversify their portfolios with clean, sustainable sources of power,” said Tom Schmit, sales manager for Altorfer Power Systems.
 “IMEA and the City of St. Charles have clearly demonstrated their leadership and foresight as pioneers in municipal power generation through their growing support of solar technologies.”

 The Cat Microgrid suite is an innovative lineup of power systems that adds environmentally friendly solar panels, state-of-the-art energy conversion and storage technologies, and advanced monitoring and control systems to Caterpillar’s traditional line of reliable power generation equipment, which includes HFO, natural gas and diesel generator sets, switchgear and automatic transfer switches.
 The Cat Microgrid technology suite is designed to reduce fuel expenses, lower utility bills, decrease emissions, and reduce the total cost of ownership while increasing energy efficiency in even the most challenging environments.

 The Cat Master Microgrid Controller (MMC) keeps loads continuously energized with high-quality power at the lowest cost.
 It manages the flow of power from every source in the system, including the main grid when connected.
 The Cat MMC determines optimum recharge times for the energy storage systems while managing power during times when solar energy is not available.